 Please note that due to a very limited number of places on the MSci programme, we are not able to consider applications for deferred entry.
 If you are made an offer and subsequently wish to defer, you can retain your offer for the BSc Psychology programme.

-International Baccalaureate Diploma: 36 points with 6,6,6 at Higher Level.
-Theory of Knowledge and Extended Essay points are not considered.
+International Baccalaureate Diploma: minimum of 32 points with 7,6,6 at Higher Level.
 5 points in each of SL English and Maths if not offered at GCSE or equivalent.

 Standard English language requirements apply